kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 > Not all web crawlers follow these directives, but Applebot does!
 You can learn more about the robots exclusion standard on [Wikipedia (http://bit.ly/1MNna6A)](http://bit.ly/1MNna6A).

 ### Embed universal links using Smart App Banners

-[TODO: Add note about remainder of chapter using HTML]

 Once you make sure Applebot can find and crawl your website, the next step is to add something worth crawling!
 Apple's recommended way of adding mobile links to your site is by using Smart App Banners.